Treaty of Brest-Litovsk: Background

-By 1917, Germany, Austria-Hungary and Russia were stuck in a stalemate on the Eastern Front of World War I and the Russian economy had nearly collapsed under the strain of the war effort.
+By 1917, Germany, Austria-Hungary, and Russia were stuck in a stalemate on the Eastern Front of World War I and the Russian economy had nearly collapsed under the strain of the war effort.
 The large numbers of war casualties and persistent food shortages in the major urban centers brought about civil unrest, known as the February Revolution, that forced Tsar Nicholas II to abdicate.
 The Russian Provisional Government that replaced the Tsar in early 1917 continued the war.
 Foreign Minister Pavel Milyukov sent the Entente Powers a telegram, known as the Milyukov note, affirming to them that the Provisional Government would continue the war with the same war aims that the former Russian Empire had.
 The pro-war Provisional Government was opposed by the self-proclaimed Petrograd Soviet of Workers' and Soldiers' Deputies, dominated by leftist parties.
 Its Order No. 1 called for an overriding mandate to soldier committees rather than army officers.
 The Soviet started to form its own paramilitary power, the Red Guards, in March 1917.

-The continuing war led the German Government to agree to a suggestion that they should favour the opposition Communist Party (Bolsheviks), who were proponents of Russia's withdrawal from the war.
+The continuing war led Germany to agree to a suggestion that they should favour the opposition Communist Party (Bolsheviks), who were proponents of Russia's withdrawal from the war.
 Therefore, in April 1917, Germany transported Bolshevik leader Vladimir Lenin and 31 supporters in a sealed train from exile in Switzerland to Finland Station, Petrograd.
 Upon his arrival in Petrograd, Lenin proclaimed his April Theses, which included a call for turning all political power over to workers' and soldiers' soviets (councils) and an immediate withdrawal of Russia from the war.
 At around the same time, the United States entered the war, potentially shifting the balance of the war against the Central Powers.
 Throughout 1917, Bolsheviks called for the overthrow of the Provisional Government and an end to the war.
-Following the disastrous failure of the Kerensky offensive, discipline in the Russian army deteriorated completely.
+Following the disastrous failure of the Kerensky offensive, discipline in the Russian Army deteriorated completely.
 Soldiers would disobey orders, often under the influence of Bolshevik agitation, and set up soldiers' committees to take control of their units after deposing the officers.